 Periodically review your list to incorporate new types of technology and changing values.

-Ensure access
+Ensure Access

 Your family members must be able to access these digital assets when settling your estate.
 Your estate plan should include a thorough list of passwords and complete asset instructions that will go to your executor or personal representative upon your death.
-Without such a list, ever-evolving digital privacy laws can make it difficult for your family to enter your accounts even with the help of a computer professional.
+Without such a list, ever-evolving digital privacy laws can make it difficult for your family to enter your accounts, even with the help of a computer professional.

 Create backups of cloud data and store them in an online safe deposit box.
-You can also back up digital copies of important documents such as wills, birth certificates, tax records, account statements and insurance policies.
+You can also back up digital copies of important documents such as wills, birth certificates, tax records, account statements, and insurance policies.